mariam-eladawy05/8-queen-chess-game/README.md

 # 8-queen-chess-game

+Python 8-Queen Chess Game using BFS & DFS Algorithms

-Solves 8-Queens puzzle using BFS and DFS; shows DFS is faster.
+Solves the classic 8-Queens puzzle using both Breadth-First Search (BFS) and Depth-First Search (DFS), demonstrating that DFS performs better in this case by reaching a solution faster.

+Used VsCode for python code of game.